 In its twenty-one years, the Macondo Writers’ Workshop has grown to serve hundreds of writers, or “Macondistas,” from all over the country.
 The workshop has been hosted at Our Lady of the Lake University, Trinity University, the Esperanza Peach & Justice Center, and has now found its home at the historic Guadalupe Cultural Arts Center.

 Through a rigorous application process aimed at professional writers of all genres, the mission of the five-day workshop is to support and unite writers who view their work and talents as part of a larger task of community-building and non-violent social change.
 While Latino/a writers have traditionally made up the majority of the Macondistas, its goal is to cultivate community among writers who identify with any group that has been historically marginalized—people of color, women, LGBTQ, etc.—and the multitude of intersections.
 And so, the workshop is open to any writer whose work, both on and off the page, parallels its mission.
-We are proud to say that this year’s number of applicants rose over 1000% from last year; the new 2016 Macondistas range from champion spoken-word artists to NEA award winners to organizers of other national writing festivals and conferences and are coming to us from all over the country and Central America.
+We are proud to say that last year’s number of applicants rose over 1000% from last year; the new 2016 Macondistas range from champion spoken-word artists to NEA award winners to organizers of other national writing festivals and conferences and are coming to us from all over the country and Central America.
 We are a diverse group, representing various genres & experiences, and we are very excited about the work ahead.

 The Macondo YOUNG Writers’ Workshop is a free workshop that will be led by local Macondistas who are donating their time in support of the initiative.
 Of the workshop, Guerrero says the following: